amber-lang/amber-docs/docs/stdlib/doc/array.md

 pub fun array_first_index(array, value): Num
 ```

-Returns index of the first value found in the specified array
+Returns index of the first value found in the specified array.

-If the value is not found, the function returns -1
+If the value is not found, the function returns -1.

 ## `array_search`